scolladon/sfdx-git-delta/README.md

 sfdx plugins:install sfdx-git-delta
 ```

+Because this plugin is not signed, you will get a warning saying that "This plugin is not digitally signed and its authenticity cannot be verified".
+This is expected, and you will have to answer `y` (yes) to proceed with the installation.

 If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image, such as in this example: https://hub.docker.com/r/mehdisfdc/sfdx-cli-gitlab/dockerfile

 To view the full list and description of the sgd options, run `sfdx sgd:source:delta --help`